-• In July 2023, we and our partner, Incyte, announced positive topline data from the pivotal Phase 2 AGAVE-201 trial of axatilimab, our anti-CSF-1R antibody, in patients with cGVHD following two or more prior lines of therapy.
-All three dose cohorts, 0.3 mg/kg every two weeks, 1.0 mg/kg every two weeks and 3.0 mg/kg every four weeks, met the primary endpoint by demonstrating overall response rate within the first six months of treatment of 74%, 67% and 50%, respectively (95% Confidence Interval [CI]: [63,83], [55,77] and [39,61], respectively).
-Responses were durable and accompanied by a reduction in symptom burden in a notably advanced and heavily pretreated patient population.
-Furthermore, axatilimab was generally well tolerated and the most common adverse events were consistent with on target effects and prior trials.
-Along with Incyte, we expect to submit a BLA filing by year-end 2023, pending agreement from regulatory authorities.
+• In July 2023, we and our partner, Incyte, announced positive topline data from the pivotal AGAVE-201 trial of axatilimab in patients with cGVHD following two or more prior lines of therapy.
+All three dose cohorts, 0.3 mg/kg every two weeks, 1.0 mg/kg every two weeks and 3.0 mg/kg every four weeks, met the primary endpoint.
+The ORR within the first six months of treatment at the 0.3 mg/kg dose was 74%, and 60% of these patients were still responding at one year.
+Furthermore, axatilimab was generally well tolerated, and the most common adverse events were consistent with on-target effects and prior trials.
+Along with Incyte we expect to submit a BLA filing by year-end 2023.
+The pivotal AGAVE-201 trial results will be featured at the plenary session at the ASH Annual Meeting on December 10, 2023.
+A copy of the abstract is available on the ASH website.